In an effort to move away from the typical tourist scene, we’ve put together this guide to unique experiences in London.

 We just love this idea.
 For once you can be set free from social conventions and visual preconceptions.
 You will be guided by a blind or partially sighted person, getting a first-hand experience of their reality.

-Let smell, taste, and touch take over for a few hours as you enjoy organic food and fruity wine.
+Let smell, taste, and touch take over for a few hours as you enjoy a gourmet multi course tasting menu and fruity wine.

 Psst!
 Rumour has it that there will be a Dans le Noir escape game opening in 2020.